emsesp/docs/Contributing.md

-Any contribution helps make EMS-ESP better.
+*Any contribution helps make EMS-ESP better*

 This project needs:
 - guides for integrating into home automation systems like Home Assistant and Domoticz